-- 1. Continued costs for improvement and maintenance of existing schools. - 2.
+- 1. Spending to address Response to Intervention program for students throughout the district through the Local Control Accountability Plan. - 2.
 Local Control Accountability Plan impact on the budget, such as continued professional development and increasing intervention for low performing students. - 3.
 Continued investment in educational technology. - 4.
 Learning Supports funded through new and existing State and Federal funding.